sdsu-comp526/fall25/_sources/lectures/module5-10_hw3_review.md

 ### Common mistakes

 Here is a list of common mistakes that a few people made:
 - Part 4: Not really implementing a blocked dot product between the rows of $M$ and the columns of $N$.
 The best way would have been reusing the `dot_product` function that was implemented for Part 1.
-This allows for code re-use, which a good practice.
+This allows for code re-use, which is a good practice.
 - E.C.: not safely initialized to zero the output variable for the triple nested loop matrix-matrix multiplication.
 You could have achieved this by either invoking `calloc` instead of `malloc` or by manually initialized to zero all entries of the output variable (typically this is done right before the inner-most loop).

 ## 2. Submission expectations and reminders